Amitesh-Verma003/Eduvault--College-mini-project/README.md

 # Eduvault--College-mini-project
-# this is the new changes
+# This is the mini project for the third sem
+# Team members - Amitesh verma, Aniket bajaj, Aniket Kumar